harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 A solid approach is a bit more conservative at 100mcg of GHRP-6 + 100mcg of a GHRH analog dosed either once, twice, three or four times a day.
 When dosing multiple times a day at least 3 hours should separate the administrations.

-The difference is once a day dosing pre-bed will give a youthful restorative amount of GH while multiple dosing and or higher levels will give higher GH &amp;amp; IGF-1 levels when coupled with diet &amp;amp; exercise will lead to muscle gain &amp;amp; fatloss.
+The difference is once a day dosing pre-bed will give a youthful restorative amount of GH while multiple dosing and or higher levels will give higher GH & IGF-1 levels when coupled with diet & exercise will lead to muscle gain & fatloss.

 Dose w/o food

 Administration should ideally be done on either an empty stomach or with only protein in the stomach.
-Fats &amp;amp; carbs blunt GH release.
+Fats & carbs blunt GH release.
 So administer the peptides and wait about 20 minutes (no more then 30 but no less then 15 minutes) to eat.
 AT that point the GH pulse has about hit the peak and you can eat what you want.

 ## Basic Guide: CJC-1295